 The Specialty Garments operating segment purchases, rents, cleans, delivers and sells, specialty garments and non-garment items primarily for nuclear and cleanroom applications and provides cleanroom cleaning services at limited customer locations.
-The First Aid operating segment sells first aid cabinet services and other safety supplies as well as maintains wholesale distribution and pill packaging operations.
+The First Aid operating segment sells first aid cabinet products and services and other safety supplies as well as maintains wholesale distribution and pill packaging operations for non-prescription medicines.

-Approximately 87.8% of our revenues in fiscal 2023 were derived from our U.S. and Canadian Rental and Cleaning and Corporate segments.
+Approximately 88.1% of our revenues in fiscal 2024 were derived from our U.S. and Canadian Rental and Cleaning and Corporate segments.
 A key driver of this business is the number of workers employed by our customers.
 Our revenues are directly impacted by fluctuations in these employment levels.
-Revenues from Specialty Garments, which accounted for approximately 8.0% of our fiscal 2023 revenues, increase during outages and refueling by nuclear power plants, as garment usage increases at these times.
-First Aid represented approximately 4.2% of our total revenues in fiscal 2023.
+Revenues from Specialty Garments, which accounted for approximately 7.5% of our fiscal 2024 revenues, increase during outages and refueling by nuclear power plants, as garment usage increases at these times.
+First Aid represented approximately 4.4% of our total revenues in fiscal 2024.